apache/pulsar-site/docs/reference-metrics-opentelemetry.md

   * `pulsar.namespace` - The managed ledger namespace.
   * `pulsar.managed_ledger.name` - The name of the managed ledger.

+#### pulsar.broker.managed_ledger.inflight.read.limit
+Maximum number of bytes that can be retained by managed ledger data read from storage or cache.
+* Type: Counter
+* Unit: `By`

+#### pulsar.broker.managed_ledger.inflight.read.usage
+Estimated number of bytes retained by managed ledger data read from storage or cache.
+* Type: Counter
+* Unit: `By`
+* Attributes:
+  * `pulsar.managed_ledger.inflight.read.usage.state` - Indicates managed ledger memory limiter usage state.
+Can be one of:
+    * `used`
+    * `free`

 ### Schema Registry Metrics

 #### pulsar.broker.request.schema_registry.duration